In This Article

 Have you tried the flush?
 How did it go?

 Looking for something gentler?
-Learn about my favorite liver-loving herb, kutki.
+Learn about my favorite liver-loving herb, liver repair.

 - Guyton, Hall.
 Textbook of Medical Physiology.
 12th Edition.
 Saunders.
 756.